FTI Consulting (NYSE:FCN) Updates FY 2022 Earnings Guidance

 FTI Consulting (NYSE:FCN – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided earnings per share guidance of $6.400-$7.200 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $7.530.
 The company issued revenue guidance of $2.92 billion-$3.05 billion, compared to the consensus revenue estimate of $2.86 billion.

-A number of research analysts have commented on the company.
-Truist Financial upped their price target on FTI Consulting from $165.00 to $200.00 in a research note on Tuesday, January 11th.
-StockNews.com cut FTI Consulting from a buy rating to a hold rating in a research note on Monday, February 28th.
+Several research firms have recently issued reports on FCN.
+StockNews.com cut FTI Consulting from a buy rating to a hold rating in a report on Monday, February 28th.
+Truist Financial lifted their target price on FTI Consulting from $165.00 to $200.00 in a report on Tuesday, January 11th.

 FTI Consulting, Inc engages in the provision of financial, legal, operational, political and regulatory, reputational and transactional advisory services.
 It operates through the following segments: Corporate Finance and Restructuring, Forensic and Litigation Consulting, Economic Consulting, Technology, and Strategic Communications.